-- Sprinkle on salads: Use hemp seeds as a topping on salads, both for yourself and kid-friendly salads.
+- Sprinkle on salads: Use hemp seeds as a topping on salads, both for yourself and kiddo salads.

-- Sprinkle on stir fries: Top any stir fry or noodle dish with a dusting of hemp seeds as a fun topping.
+- Sprinkle on stir fries: Top any stir-fry or noodle dish with a dusting of hemp seeds.

 - Stir into oatmeal: Add a spoonful to oatmeal to add fats and protein to help the oatmeal provide energy a little longer than it otherwise would.

 - Add to yogurt: Sprinkle onto yogurt along with some honey or jam for a super-powered snack.

 - Stir into grains: Stir a spoonful into grains like brown rice and quinoa to add nutrition.
 They blend right in!

 - Blend into mac and cheese: Add ¼ cup hemp seeds to this Cauliflower Mac and Cheese for extra protein and healthy fats.

 I’d love to hear your feedback or questions on hemp seeds, so please comment below with feedback.